BillMun/billmun/README.md

 <h2>Homework Checker</h2>
 <p>
-A tool for teachers, made by a teacher, that allows them to easily input grade homework for their classroom.
+A tool for teachers, made by a teacher, that allows them to easily input and grade homework for their classroom.
 </p>
 <div>
 <a href="http://homeworkr.herokuapp.com/">🔗 Homework Check</a>